flutter/plugins/packages/image_picker/image_picker/README.md

 * `NSCameraUsageDescription` - describe why your app needs access to the camera.
 This is called _Privacy - Camera Usage Description_ in the visual editor.
 * `NSMicrophoneUsageDescription` - describe why your app needs access to the microphone, if you intend to record videos.
 This is called _Privacy - Microphone Usage Description_ in the visual editor.

+Starting with version **0.8.6**, picking (multiple) images from gallery on iOS doesn't require additional permissions on iOS 11 or higher, if some additional metadata can be skipped.
+It can be achieved by setting `requestFullMetadata` flag to `false`.

 ### Android

 Starting with version **0.8.1** the Android implementation support to pick (multiple) images on Android 4.3 or higher.